Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Experiments

-We demonstrate the plug-and-play nature of our algorithms by considering four different baseline inverse problem solvers: $(i)$ \textbf{DPS} \citep{chung2023dps}, $(ii)$ \textbf{BlindDPS} \citep{chung2023blindps}, $(iii)$ \textbf{MPGD} \citep{he2024mpgd}, and $(iv)$ \textbf{DAPS} \citep{zhang2024daps}.
-Due to page limitation, the evaluation results using DAPS and MPGD are deferred to Appendix \ref{app:other_samplers}. \\ \textbf{Inverse problems:} We evaluate our algorithms on six inverse problems, covering both linear and nonlinear problems.
-The linear problems are: $(i)$ box inpainting, $(ii)$ super resolution, $(iii)$ motion deblurring, and $(iv)$ Gaussian deblurring.
-The nonlinear problems are: $(v)$ nonlinear deblurring, and $(vi)$ blind deblurring.
-A detailed description of these inverse problems is given in Appendix \ref{app:exp_settings}. \\ \textbf{Baselines:} We compare the performance of GS and RFJS against the following baselines: $(i)$ \textit{Baseline solvers (DPS, BlindDPS, MPGD, DAPS)}, $(ii)$ \textit{Best-of-N (BoN)}, which generates $N$ independent samples and selects the one with the best reward at the end, $(iii)$ \textit{Reward Gradient Guidance (RGG)}, which solves the inverse problem by running the backward diffusion according to \cref{eq:ConditionalTimeDependentScoreFunctionSideInfo2}, but with the approximation $\nabla_{\vx_t} V_t^{\tau}(\vx_t; \vs, \vy) \approx \nabla_{\vx_t} r(\hat{\vx}_{0\mid t}(\vx_t);\vs)$.
-Unless otherwise noted, hyperparameters, including guidance scale, number of diffusion steps, and task-specific settings, match the original baseline implementations.
-The specific values of hyperparamaters are listed in Appendix \ref{app:exp_settings}.
-All the experiments are run on NVIDIA A100 GPUs on an internal compute cluster.
+\textbf{Baselines:} We compare the performance of GS and RFJS against the following baselines: $(i)$ \textit{Baseline solvers (DPS, BlindDPS, MPGD, DAPS)}, $(ii)$ \textit{Best-of-N (BoN)}, which generates $N$ independent samples and selects the one with the best reward at the end, $(iii)$ \textit{Reward Gradient Guidance (RGG)}, which solves the inverse problem by running the backward diffusion according to \cref{eq:ConditionalTimeDependentScoreFunctionSideInfo2}, but with the approximation $\nabla_{\vx_t} V_t^{\tau}(\vx_t; \vs, \vy) \approx \nabla_{\vx_t} r(\hat{\vx}_{0\mid t}(\vx_t);\vs)$.
+The values of hyperparameters are listed in Appendix \ref{app:exp_settings}.
+Experiments are run on NVIDIA A100 GPUs.